 One of the reasons for this is that the leasing companies buy thousands of cars from car manufacturers every year, so they almost always get a better price on the same car than you can get from a dealer.
 That means they can pass on lower rentals to you.
 This is particularly the case if you are choosing a car that’s in stock or an advertised offer, rather than ordering a particular specification from the factory.

-With hundreds of brokers across the UK and many different finance providers able to arrange a contract hire agreement on the same vehicle, it is a very competitive market with plenty of vehicle lease offers to choose from.
+With hundreds of brokers across the UK and many different finance providers able to arrange a contract hire agreement on the same vehicle, it is a very competitive market with plenty of offers to choose from.

-The leasing company is the owner of the vehicle at all times during the agreement, and you are simply renting the vehicle from them at an agreed monthly price for an agreed term (just like renting a house, really).
-As such, you are not covered by as many consumer protections as a PCP or HP agreement because you’re not buying anything.
+With PCH, you are not covered by as many consumer protections as a PCP or HP agreement because you’re not buying anything.
 This means you do not have the protection of voluntary termination during the agreement, nor the right to stop the finance company from repossessing the vehicle in the event of non-payment.

-The flipside of low monthly payments is that contract hire agreements are usually the least flexible type of car finance.
+The flipside of lowest possible monthly payments is that contract hire agreements are usually the least flexible type of car finance.
 If you default on your payments, or your circumstances change and you want to terminate the agreement early, you are likely to face significantly higher costs compared to other forms of finance.

 Does personal contract hire include insurance?

-Will I own the vehicle?
+Do I own the vehicle?

 Personal contract hire – the pros and cons